Shelfy

 • Move to Reference after reading

-• Delete if not read in 3 months
+• Delete items not read in 3 months

-• Tag by topic and format (video, article, course)
+• Tag by topic and format (video, article, course, podcast)

-Challenge: Multiple people need access to same links.
+Challenge: multiple people need access to the same links.

 System: